 Zafer Tawil, percussion/oud

-The Not Two album will be released in Fall 2016.
-The ensemble is currently booking dates for Fall 2016.
+The Not Two album has been released on June 2017.
+The ensemble is currently booking dates for Spring 2018.
 For booking inquiries please contact email@example.com.